eway-crm/reports/README.md

 Other potential parameters can be created manually or automatically by design tool when used in dataset query.

-Currently it is not possible to chain parameters even if desing tool is able do that.
-In other words no parameter can depend on the value of other parameter.
+Till eWay-CRM 7.3.0 it was not possible to chain parameters even if desing tool was able do that.
+In other words no parameter could depend on the value of other parameter.

 #### Predefined values
 eWay-CRM allows to predefine a report values based on the module from which the Report is generated, module has to be enabled for report by [Modules field](https://kb.eway-crm.com/documentation/5-administration-application/administration-application-older-version-of-administration-environment/5-9-reports/report-card).